Skip to main content

 Written by Ben

-Updated over 3 months ago
+Updated over a week ago

 Up until your taper week it has been all about the running, but now you need to turn your attention to tapering for the big day.
 You've already done all the hard work in training, so now it's time to reduce your mileage and maximize your freshness to make sure you're in top shape and run at 110% on the big day.

-Incomes race week nutrition!
+In comes race week nutrition!
 Coupled with reducing your workload as you taper towards the big day, making some tweaks to how you fuel will help you get the most from the race day.

 It's important to say that there is no one-size-fits-all in terms of nutrition; the process will be different for everyone, so please make sure you listen to your body and assess how you actually feel.